dotzenith/lovesay/README.md

 ---

 ### ❖ What's New?
-0.2.5 - Fixed issue with pipes
+0.2.6 - Minor restructuring of files

 ---